donsheehy/datastructures/roadmap.md

 # Roadmap

-## Packaging the Code

-Not all of the code is properly tangled.
-Also, it's not 100% clear how it ought to be packaged for import.
-Then, the code should be properly tested.
+## The missing pieces

+There are several parts of the text that have not been written.
+A partial list includes:
+- Variations on the OrderedList implementation
+- The WBTree analysis
+- HeapSort and the sorting lower bound
+- Kruskall's MST algorithm

 ## Figures

 The code should generate the figures.
-Basic support for binary trees is available, but not fully packaged.
+Basic support for arrays and binary trees is available, but not fully packaged.